setzler/DiDforBigData/README.md

 ![](vignettes/memorytest_large.png)

-When considering large samples, we see that `DiDforBigData` uses very little memory, while the implementation of the Callaway & Sant’Anna (2021) approach uses quite a lot of memory.
+When considering large samples, we see that `DiDforBigData` uses less than half of the memory used by the Callaway & Sant’Anna (2021) approach.